 They recognized that all learning is relational and that interactive, engaged learning is an essential element.
 A typical day may include project-oriented teaching, class discussion, reflective journal writing, experiential work, outdoor education, independent projects and individualized instruction as well as traditional lecture models.
 The school has an outstanding special services department serving the high numbers of gifted students and special needs students.
 Homework is expected in most classes.

-Every student has a faculty advisor with whom they meet at least once a week in 'Home Group' to set and monitor academic and social goals and to build a respectful bond between student and adult.
-With a few exceptions, every faculty member in the school has a Home Group of ten to twelve students.
-Home Group Advisors also facilitate two parent conferences a year with the student and his or her parents to review performance and to set goals.
-To date, we have had over 98% parent participation at conferences.
+Every student has a faculty advisor with whom they meet at least once a week in 'Home Group' to set and monitor academic goals and to build a respectful bond between students and adults.
+Every teacher has a Home Group of twelve to fifteen students.
+Home Group Advisors also facilitate three parent conferences a year with the student and their parents to review performance and to set goals.
+We generally have over 95% parent participation at conferences.

-Monte del Sol's diversity is reflected in the current year's enrollment of 43% Hispanic students, 4% Asian students, 48% 'Anglo' students, 5% bi-racial students as well as in the wide range of ability levels.
-We average a 93 percent retention rate of the student body and a 95 percent graduation rate.
-Ted Sizer's Coalition of serves as a guide to the development of the school.
+Monte del Sol's diversity is reflected in the current year's enrollment of 67% Hispanic students, 4% Asian students, 17% 'Anglo' students, and 12% bi-racial students and other ethnicities, as well as in the wide range of ability levels.
+We average an 80% retention rate of the student body and our graduation rate regularly surpasses that of Santa Fe Public Schools and the state of New Mexico.

 Admission to Monte del Sol is through an annual lottery drawing and since our founding we have an approximately 8 to 1 ratio of applicants to spaces available.
-Charter Schools in New Mexico are required to renew their Charter every five years and our Charter was renewed in 2004 and 2009.
+Charter Schools in New Mexico are required to renew their Charter every five years and our Charter was last renewed in 2015.
 Since its founding, Monte del Sol has made a significant impact on education in the Santa Fe community and we trust that the best is still to come.